Home › Japanese › Glossary › sixty-eight

 Pronunciation

-六十八 is written in kanji.
+六十八 is written using kanji.
 Romanised as rokujūhachi, it sounds roughly like "roh-koo-joo-hah-chee" to an English ear.

 Related words